annotation/text-fabric/tf/docs/about/annotate.md

 ### Input data

 There are several bits of information needed to set up the annotation tool.
-They are corpus specific, so they must be specified in a yaml file in the corpus repository.
+They are corpus specific, so they must be specified in a YAML file in the corpus repository.

 As an example, we refer to the